Skip to main content

 If you choose a registrar to conduct your ceremony, remember to make early arrangements with them.

-This is important as certain times of the year are very popular and your choice of approved venue may have limited availability.
+This is important as certain times of the year are popular and your choice of approved venue may have limited availability.

 You should let the registrar know if you change your plans or decide to postpone your marriage.